pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 5. Yes First Preferred Credit Card

-{% include image.html image="yes-first-preferred-credit-card.jpg" alt="Yes First Preferred Credit Card" class="cc-center" %}
+{% include image.html image="yes-first-preferred-credit-card.jpg" alt="Yes First Preferred Credit Card" class="cc-center mb-3" %}

 Yes Bank is relatively new player in credit card market at initially they were very aggressive in issuing cards.
 Lately they have become dormant and even [reduced the reward rate](/yes-bank-credit-cards-rewards-reduced/).
 However this is still a good card owing to decent reward rate and access to domestic and international lounges.
 Easiest way to get this card is to get it on Card-to-Card basis with limit on existing card above Rs.
 3,00,000.
 You can get this card and later on (after 6 months) upgrade to Yes First Exclusive Credit Card.
 Below are the main highlights of this card: